 1. Star Trek: Enterprise (Year: 2151-2161)

 The Star Trek: Enterprise is a prequel to The Original Series.
-Based on the Star Trek timeline, this series is the earliest by timeline.
+This series is the earliest by timeline based on the Star Trek timeline.

-Its story revolves around the Earth’s first-ever warp five capable ships, the USS Enterprise NX-01, captained by Captain Jonathan Archer.
+Its story revolves around the Earth's first-ever warp-five capable ship, the USS Enterprise NX-01, captained by Captain Jonathan Archer.

 When Earth Starfleet launched its first starship, Archer took his human crew deep into space.
 They had their first contact with several Star Trek alien staples.

-The Star Trek series also began the involvement of humans in the Temporal Cold War when they first encountered the Star Trek aliens in Cabal.
+The Star Trek series also began humans' involvement in the Temporal Cold War when they first encountered the Star Trek aliens in Cabal.

 2. Star Trek: The Cage – The Original Series one-off pilot episode (Year: 2254)

-"Star Trek: The Cage" is a one-off pilot episode of the original series of Star Trek, set in the year 2254.
+"Star Trek: The Cage" is a one-off pilot episode of the Star Trek The Original Series, set in the year 2254.

 It follows Captain Christopher Pike and the crew of the starship USS Enterprise as they encounter a powerful alien race that can create lifelike illusions.